 OT stands for Occupational Therapy.
 An Occupational Therapist will look at the things that you struggle with in everyday life and help you to work out a practical solution, usually around your home for example getting in and out of the bath, using stairs or moving around your home.
 They are able to provide aids and can make referrals for minor adaptations and usually work with for a Local Authority or Hospital.

-If you don’t agree with a Continuing Healthcare decision the first action would be to ask the Clinical Commissioning Group to look at it again.
+If you don’t agree with a Continuing Healthcare decision the first action would be to ask the Integrated Care Board to look at it again.
 Get as much evidence as possible and some advice when considering challenging a decision.
 If you would like some help please get in touch

 In addition to the 12 Care Domains there are 4 key indicators; complexity, intensity, unpredictability and the nature of the need that are considered for Continuing Healthcare.
 Continuing Healthcare eligibility is based on a ‘primary’ health need not social care needs but if eligible all of the care and support must be funded, including any accommodation requirements.
 The Hospital Discharge process does not allow for assessments to be done in Hospital and this can mean that a Continuing Healthcare assessment is overlooked or not completed.
 If you would like Care Funding and Benefits advice please get in touch.